AlandSailingRobots/high_level_collision_avoidance/README.md

 [...]
 ]

-If you doesn't want any other boats : just put an empty vector []
+If you don't want any other boats : just put an empty vector []

 ## Outputs of the algorithm